kieker-monitoring/kieker/kieker-examples/userguide/ch5--trace-monitoring-aspectj/README.txt

  $ java -javaagent:lib\kieker-1.11-SNAPSHOT_aspectj.jar -jar BookstoreApplication.jar 5

-Alternatively, you can compile the sources and start the application using 'ant' with the given 'build.xml' file:
+Alternatively, you can compile the sources and start the application using 'gradle' with the given 'build.gradle' file:

+Run example:
+ $ gradle runMonitoringAndAnalysis

+In order to re-compile the sources into BookstoreApplication.jar, run the following command:
- $ ant run
+ $ gradle jar

 Please see Chapter 5 of the Kieker User Guide for details on this example.